Scaling Up Waste Recovery and Recycling

 Development of the 3R Standards

 Verra will use committees of experts in the development of the 3R Standards for Project and Corporate Accounting.
+The development of the 3R Standard for Project Standard is supported by 3R Project Standard Development Committee.
 The terms of reference for the 3R Standard for Project Accounting development committee are here; the terms of reference for the 3R Standard for Corporate Accounting will be released in the coming months.